You should not build your own authentication

 Firebase also provides out of the box support for logging in with most popular OAuth providers like Facebook, Gmail, or GitHub.

-Next, we need to set authentications['bearerAuth'].accessToken of OpenAPI generated clients attribute to the JWT token received from Auth.getJwtToken(false).
-Now we need to set this token to OpenAPI clients and voilà!
+Next, we need to set authentications['bearerAuth'].accessToken of OpenAPI-generated clients to the JWT token received from Auth.getJwtToken(false).
+Once we set this token on the OpenAPI clients, voila!
 All our requests are now authenticated.

 export function setApiClientsAuth(idToken) {